Solid or Engineered Hardwood? How to decide which wood is right for you?

-- Solid hardwood offer the best acoustics and is preferred in settings where this is critically important.
+- Solid hardwood offers the best acoustics and is preferred in settings where this is critically important.

 - Solids come in a wide range of species, grades, and finishes.

 - Solid hardwoods are good for the environment.
-It is renewable resource.
-Over the last many years, two trees are planted for every one that is cut down.
+It is a renewable resource.
+Over the last many years, two trees are planted for everyone that is cut down.

 - Solid hardwoods offer a great return on investment, adding value to the home.